Leg: Components

 A leg is a structure of gross anatomy, meaning that it is large enough to be seen unaided.
 The components depend on the animal.
 In humans and other mammals, a leg includes the bones, muscles, tendons, ligaments, blood vessels, nerves, and skin.
 In insects, the leg includes most of these things, except that insects have an exoskeleton that replaces the function of both the bones and the skin.

 Sometimes the end of the leg, or foot, is considered part of the leg; other times it is considered separate.
 Similarly, the hip joint or other place where the leg attaches to the main body may be considered separate or part of the leg.

 Tetrapod legs

 In tetrapod anatomy, leg is used to refer to the entire limb.
-In human medicine the precise definition refers only to the segment between the knee and the ankle.
+In human medicine, the precise definition refers only to the segment between the knee and the ankle.
 This lower segment is also called the shank, and the front (anterior) of the segment is called the shin or pretibia.

 In bipedal tetrapods, the two lower limbs are referred to as the "legs" and the two upper limbs as "arms" or "wings" as the case may be.
+In quadrupedal tetrapods, the limbs are generally called forelegs, fore legs or front legs and hindlegs, hind legs or back legs.